JIITODC/bot/README.md

 # bot
 JIITODC's very own telegram bot!

+Take a look at the [contributing guide](CONTRIBUTING.md) to get started!

 ### Setup Instructions:

 ###### Get a bot from BotFather to test your changes locally: